 As such, Georgia Milestones serves as a key component of the state's accountability system – the College and Career Ready Performance Index (CCRPI).

-Each school district selects a local testing window, based on their local school calendar, from within the state-designated testing window.
+The end-of-course measures are administered at the completion of the course, regardless of the grade level.
 Middle school students who are enrolled in one or more of these courses are required to take the associated end-of-course (EOC) measure.
 These measures serve

 as the final exam for the course and contribute a percentage of the student’s

 final course grade per State Board Rule 160-4-2-.13 Statewide Passing Score.

 |End-of-Grade (EOG)||Grades 3 – 8||Grades 3 – 8||Grades 5 & 8||Grade 8|

 |End-of-Course (EOC)||American Literature and Composition||Algebra I/ Coordinate Algebra||Biology||U.S. History|

 Georgia Milestones is administered primarily on the computer and includes the following features:

 - Technology-enhanced items in all grades and courses,